-- (a) the competent authority of a Member State in which the CCP provides or intends to provide clearing services and which has been selected by the CCP; - (b) the competent authorities responsible for the supervision of the clearing members of the CCP that are established in the three Member States which make or are anticipated by the CCP to make the largest contributions to the default fund of the CCP referred to in Article 42 on an aggregate basis over a one-year period; - (c) the competent authorities responsible for the supervision of trading venues located in the Union, served or to be served by the CCP; - (d) the competent authorities supervising CCPs established in the Union with whom interoperability arrangements have been established;

-- (e) the relevant members of the ESCB of the Member States in which the CCP provides or intends to provide clearing services and the relevant members of the ESCB responsible for the oversight of the CCPs with whom interoperability arrangements have been established; - (f) the central banks of issue of the most relevant Union currencies of the financial instruments cleared or to be cleared. - 4.
+- (b) the competent authorities responsible for the supervision of the clearing members of the CCP that are established in the three Member States which make or are anticipated by the CCP to make the largest contributions to the default fund of the CCP referred to in Article 42 on an aggregate basis over a one-year period; - (c) the competent authorities responsible for the supervision of trading venues located in the Union, served or to be served by the CCP; - (d) the competent authorities supervising CCPs established in the Union with which interoperability arrangements have been established; - (e) the relevant members of the ESCB of the Member States in which the CCP provides or intends to provide clearing services and the relevant members of the ESCB responsible for the oversight of the CCPs with which interoperability arrangements have been established; - (f) the central banks of issue of the most relevant Union currencies of the financial instruments cleared or to be cleared. - 4.
 The CCP referred to in paragraph 1 shall submit its application to ESMA.

-The applicant CCP shall provide ESMA with all information deemed necessary for its recognition.
-Within 30 working days of receipt of the application, ESMA shall assess whether the application is complete.
+The applicant CCP shall provide ESMA with all information necessary for its recognition.
+Within 30 working days of receipt, ESMA shall assess whether the application is complete.
 If the application is not complete, ESMA shall set a deadline by which the applicant CCP has to provide additional information.
 The recognition decision shall be based on the conditions set out in paragraph 2 and shall be independent of any assessment as the basis for the equivalence decision as referred to in Article 13(3).

-ESMA shall consult the authorities and institutions referred to in paragraph 3 prior to taking its decision.
+ESMA shall consult the authorities and entities referred to in paragraph 3 prior to taking its decision.

-Within 180 working days of the submission of a complete application, ESMA shall inform the applicant CCP in writing with a fully reasoned explanation whether the recognition has been granted or refused.
+Within 180 working days of the submission of a complete application, ESMA shall inform the applicant CCP in writing, with a fully reasoned explanation, whether the recognition has been granted or refused.